-Whippets are Greyound-like breeds known for their lightning quick speeds and their sharp hunting abilities.
-Always full of energy, the Whippet loves to play and run free.
+Whippets are sighthounds known for their lightning-quick speeds and their sharp hunting abilities.
 However, is there more to the Whippet than just amazing stamina and agility?
 Like, is the Whippet more intelligent than they seem?

-So, are Whippets smart?
-As for obedience & work intelligence, the Whippet is the 96th smartest dog breed.
-And while this makes them an average intelligent dog, they excel in other areas of dog IQ.
-For example, Whippets rely on their quick speeds, but also knowing how to cut off prey in a chase to take down their game.
+The Whippet is an average-intelligent dog.
+They ranked the 96th smartest dog breed for obedience & working intelligence.
+However, Whippets excel in other areas of dog intelligence.
+For instance, the breed relies mainly on their speed for hunting, but also knows how to cut off prey in a chase to take down their game.
 This requires a special type of dog intelligence, called instinctive intelligence.

 Believe it or not, there is more to dog intelligence than just learning tricks and commands.
-There is a correlation between learning and IQ, but it doesn’t tell the full story.
-Read on to learn how we measure the intelligence of Whippets and why they’re smarter than you think.
+And while we do see a correlation between learning and IQ, it doesn’t tell the full story.
+Here’s how we measure the IQ of Whippets, and why they’re smarter than you think.

 RECOMMENDED: 100 Smartest Dog Breeds – Ranked

 The list of smartest dog breeds we have today is based on one aspect of dog intelligence: obedience & working intelligence (O&W).
 In a nutshell, this measures the dog’s ability to learn commands and their ability to obey those commands.

 This dimension of dog intelligence is largely credited to pHD and canine psychologist, Stanley Coren.
 In his trials, Coren had the help of 199 obedience trial judges from North America to help in his mission of ranking dog breeds.